ConnorLeong/Pseudocapillaria_tomentosa_Development/README.md

-# Pseudocapillaria_tomentosa_Development
+# Pseudocapillaria_tomentosa_Development_metadata

-The Manuscript titled Pseudocapillaria tomentosa Infections in Laboratory Larval and Adult Zebrafish (Danio rerio): Development and Advances in an In Vivo Anthelmintic Drug Discovery Model analyzed the following data:
+This repository contains the metadata sets from the manuscript titled Pseudocapillaria tomentosa Infections in Laboratory Larval and Adult Zebrafish (Danio rerio): Development and Advances in an In Vivo Anthelmintic Drug Discovery Model.

-# age.metadata.xlsx:
+# age.metadata.xlsx
 This dataset was used to evaluate the susceptibility of larval zerbafish between 5-30 days post fertlization.

 Column definitions are as follows: